Sheyyi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner: It changes the owner of the file hello to user betty.
 4-empty: It creates an empty file called hello.
 5-execute: It adds execute permission to the owner of hello.
+6-multiple_permissions: It adds execute permissions to the owner and group owner and read permissions to all others.